dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-01.md

 1. You are going to have two device groups now; the **Regular** you just created and the **Ungrouped devices (default)** with the same reMediation level.

 ### Task 4: Create Baseline Policies

+The Windows Intune security baseline provides a comprehensive set of recommended settings needed to securely configure devices running Windows, including browser settings, PowerShell settings, and settings for some security features like Microsoft Defender Antivirus.

 1. Open another tab and browse to the [Microsoft Intune admin center](intune.microsoft.com).